Noah-Huppert/wallet-service/server/README.md

 This will launch a MongoDB container and a server container.

+You can include the `docker-compose.debug.yml` file to mount the current working directory in `/tmp`.

 ## Release
 1. Bump version
    1. Pick new [semantic version](https://semver.org/).
 Change major if not